 If treatment has been completed under sedation or you have taken anti-anxiolytic medication, a responsible adult will need to drive you home and accompany you for the rest of the day until you are fully recovered from the effects of the medication.

-After 24 hours you may gently rinse with warm salt water (1 teaspoon salt in a glass of warm water).
-This can be done up to 5 times a day (or every 4-5 hours).
+After 24 hours you may gently rinse with warm salt water (one teaspoon salt in a glass of warm water).
+This can be done up to five times a day (or every four to five hours).

 For 24 hours following surgery, do not eat or drink anything that is too hot, too cold or too hard.
-Maintain a soft food diet for a few days or until you can slowly re-introduce hard foods (eg. scrambled eggs, soup, and yoghurt).
+Maintain a soft food diet for a few days or until you can slowly re-introduce hard foods (for instance scrambled eggs, soup, and yoghurt).